matteop65/Dice_Detection_Recognition/README.md

  All images in the Train and Valid folders should be labelled in Darknet YOLO format, i.e. a txt that contains the class number, initial position (x and y) and width and height of the labelled bounding boxes.

- I suggest using labelImg (Link HERE)- just make sure to delete the classes that come with the software.
+ I suggest using labelImg (https://github.com/tzutalin/labelImg)- just make sure to delete the classes that come with the software.
 Other alternatives include using VoTT and then running the results through a conversion to get them into txt format.

  To train the dataset I used Google Colab.
 I have provided the Notebook called (...).
 Make sure that you set it up with drive, that way if anything goes wrong there is a backup.
 For any additional information consults the README.md in the Training Folder.